RFID Hotels: Why is RFID Important for Morden Hotels?

 RFID in hotel costs can be divided into several categories:

-You will need someone to install the equipment and train the staff in its use.
+You will need someone to install the equipment and train the staff.
 Expect approximately 100 hours of labor at $200 per hour.
-You will also need someone to train your staff to use the software you purchase.
+You will also need someone to train your staff to use your purchased software.
 Expect about 40 hours of work at $150 per hour.

-Purchasing RFID hotel locks, RFID card encoders, and RFID hotel key cards are much like buying office furniture; you get what you pay for!
-If you are more cost-conscious, you may purchase the cheapest (and most likely less reliable) RFID products.
+Purchasing RFID hotel locks, RFID card encoders, and RFID hotel key cards is much like buying office furniture; you get what you pay for!
+You may purchase the cheapest (and most likely less reliable) RFID products if you are more cost-conscious.
 However, if you want top-quality and durable products with excellent reliability, expect to pay more per unit.

 A typical RFID hotel kit for a 10-room hotel may cost about $4,000 plus freight charges and taxes.